Marine Resources Councils and Boards

 - Review proposed regulations for marine fisheries and make formal recommendations to the DEC regarding adoption or revision of such regulations.

-The Council's membership is defined by law as consisting of 15 persons: 7 representatives of commercial fisheries, 7 representatives of recreational fisheries, and the Director of the Marine Sciences Research Center (MSRC) at SUNY Stony Brook, or his designee, as chair.
-The Council is presently chaired by William Wise, Director of the Living Marine Resources Institute to MSRC.
+The Council's membership is defined by law as consisting of fifteen members: seven representatives from both the state's commercial and recreational fishing industries, and the Dean of the School of Marine and Atmospheric Sciences (SoMAS), (formerly the Marine Sciences Research Center, MSRC) at SUNY Stony Brook, or his designee, as chair.
+The Council is presently chaired by Dr. Michael Frisk, Director of the Living Marine Resources Institute.
 Members serve for three years.

-MRAC meets 6 to 8 times per year, usually at the Division of Marine Resources headquarters in East Setauket, Long Island.
+MRAC meets 6 to 8 times per year, usually at the Division of Marine Resources headquarters at 205 N. Belle Mead Rd, East Setauket, Long Island.
 The meetings are open to the public, and members of the public may address the Advisory Council on marine resources issues.